-- on the insurer: - any change in the name of the insurer, its legal form or the address of its head office and any other offices as appropriate; - any acquisition by another insurer resulting in organizational changes as far as the policyholder is concerned; and - where applicable, information on a portfolio transfer (including policyholders' rights in this regard). - on terms and conditions: - evidence of cover (including policy inclusions and exclusions) promptly after inception of a policy; and - changes in policy terms and conditions or amendments to the legislation applicable to the policy. - in the case of switching between products or early cancellation of a policy.
+- on the Insurer: - any change in the name of the Insurer, its legal form or the address of its head office and any other offices as appropriate; - any acquisition by another entity resulting in organizational changes as far as the policyholder is concerned; and - where applicable, information on a portfolio transfer (including policyholders' rights in this regard). - · on terms and conditions: - evidence of cover (including policy inclusions and exclusions) promptly after inception of a policy; and - o changes in policy terms and conditions or amendments to the legislation applicable to the policy. - in the case of switching between products or early cancellation of a policy.

-Claims Examination and Settlement
+Claims Handling and Settlement

-CCIR expects claims to be examined diligently and fairly settled, using a simple and accessible procedure.
+CCIR and CISRO expect claims to be examined diligently and fairly settled, using a simple and accessible procedure.

-The claims examination and settlement processes are key indicators for assessing an insurer's performance regarding the fair treatment of customers.
-Sometimes, intermediaries serve as an initial contact for claimants, which may be in the common interest of the policyholder, intermediary and insurer.
+The claims examination and settlement processes are key indicators for assessing an Insurer's performance regarding the fair treatment of Customers.
+Sometimes, Intermediaries serve as an initial contact for claimants, which may be in the common interest of the policyholder, Intermediary and Insurer.

 - Maintain written documentation on their claims handling procedures, which include all steps from the claim being made up to and including settlement.
-Such documentation may include expected timeframes for these steps, which might be extended in exceptional cases. - Claimants are informed about procedures, formalities and common timeframes for claims settlement. - Claimants are given information about the status of their claim in a timely and fair manner. - Claim-determinative factors such as depreciations, discounting or negligence are illustrated and explained in comprehensive language to claimants.
+Such documentation may include expected timeframes for these steps, which might be extended in exceptional cases. - Claimants are informed about procedures, formalities and common timeframes for claims settlement. - Claimants are given information about the status of their claim in a timely and fair manner. - Claim-determinative factors such as depreciations, discounting or negligence are illustrated and explained in understandable language to claimants.
 The same applies when claims are denied in whole or in part. - Dispute resolution procedures follow a balanced and impartial approach, bearing in mind the legitimate interests of all parties involved.
-Procedures avoid being overly complicated, such as having burdensome paperwork requirements. - Mechanisms are in place to review claims disputes within the insurer to promote fair play and objectivity in the decisions.
+Procedures avoid being overly complicated, such as having burdensome paperwork requirements. - Mechanisms are in place to review claims disputes within the Insurer to promote fair play and objectivity in the decisions.

-Complaints Examination and Dispute Resolution
+Complaints Handling and Dispute Resolution

-CCIR expects complaints to be examined diligently and fairly, using a simple and accessible procedure.
+CCIR and CISRO expect complaints to be examined diligently and fairly, using a simple and accessible procedure.

-The complaint examination and dispute resolution processes are key indicators for assessing an organization's performance regarding the fair treatment of customers.
+The complaint examination and dispute resolution processes are key indicators for assessing an organization's performance regarding the fair treatment of Customers.

-A complaint can be defined as an expression of dissatisfaction about the service or product provided by an insurer or intermediary.
-It may involve, but is differentiated from, a claim (unless in dispute) and does not include a pure request for information.
+A complaint can be defined as an expression of dissatisfaction about the service or product provided by an Insurer or Intermediary.
+It may involve, but is differentiated from, a claim (unless relating to the administration of the claim process) and does not include a pure request for information.

-- Establish policies and procedures to deal in a fair manner with complaints which they receive.
+- Establish policies and procedures to deal with complaints which they receive in a fair manner.
 These include keeping a record of each complaint and the measures taken for its resolution. - Respond to complaints without unnecessary delay; complainants are kept informed about the handling of their complaints. - Analyze the complaints they receive to identify trends and recurring risks.
-Analysis of what leads to individual complaints can help them to identify and enable them to correct, common root causes.
+Analysis of what leads to individual complaints can help them to identify and enable them to correct common root causes. - Provide clear, transparent and easy to understand information about independent dispute resolution processes.